JohanSamyn/gohg/README.md

 ### Compatibility

-The gohg library is developed with the Go1 releases.
+The gohg library is developed with the Go1 releases, on Windows 7.

 ### Dependencies